Ride Overview - Across Ireland Ride

 Day 5: Wednesday

 You will ride through the part of Ireland that makes it popular in coffee table books and in novels, as you travel across the magical landscape of bog and heather.
 The 2 hour morning ride brings us across the magical landscape of bog and heather.
-We will have our lunch picnic out on the trail, where we meet our minibus with all the supplies for horses & riders.
+You will have your lunch picnic out on the trail, where your group will meet the minibus with all the supplies for horses & riders.
 On the 2-hour afternoon ride, you will pass by a typical Celtic dolmen, which is believed to be 5000 years old!
 Your ride will finish in a field where the horses are happily turned out.
 Return to the B & B.

 Day 6: Thursday